dylanwatsonsoftware/jade-angular-maven-seed/README.md

 jade-angular-maven-seed
 =======================

-A seed project that wires together Jade + AngularJS + Maven to build a WAR file for an entirely 'client-side' app.
+A seed project that wires together Jade + AngularJS + Less+ Maven to build a WAR file for an entirely 'client-side' app.

 Roadmap
 --------